blekenbleu/blekenbleu.github.io/GitHubW10.md

 *  [Requirement] Treat requirements with == versions as equal.
 Pull request #2230 by Samuel Giddins.
 * Add a note for the non-semantically versioned case.
-Pull request #2242 by David Rodríguez.
+Pull request #2242 by David Rodriguez.
 * Keep feature names loaded in the block.
 Pull request #2261 by Nobuyoshi Nakada.
 * Tweak warning recommendation.
-Pull request #2266 by David Rodríguez.
+Pull request #2266 by David Rodriguez.
 * Show git path in gem env.
 Pull request #2268 by Luis Sagastume.
 * Add `--env-shebang` flag to setup command.
 Pull request #2271 by James Myers.